 - Prepare an annual statement of compensation and benefits

-There's also the added benefit of freeing up more time, cloud data storage, payroll reporting, end-of-year filing, and much more.
-On payday employees will receive their pay stubs via email—a much more modern approach than receiving a piece of paper in the mail.
+There's also the added benefit of freeing up more time and having cloud data storage, payroll reporting, end-of-year filing, and much more.
+On payday, employees will receive their pay stubs automatically via email—a much more modern approach than receiving a piece of paper in the mail.

 No budget for software?
-Many payroll software providers offer free small business payroll as long as you have a limited number of employees.
-Rise small business payroll for example is free for any business with 20 employees or less.
+Many payroll software providers offer free small business payroll up to a certain number of employees.
+Rise small business payroll for example is free for any business with 20 or fewer employees.

 Having tidy and well-kept payroll records pays off in the long run.
-This means all historical records for employees are easily accessible whenever the need arises.
+This means all historical records for employees should be easily accessible whenever they are needed.

 We're past the days of filing cabinets—powerful payroll and HR software systems are now the norm.
 A human resource information system (or HRIS) easily collects and stores historical data inside each employee profile so that payroll information can be found right when you need it.

 Lastly, schedule regular audits of your payroll system to make sure it's doing the best job possible for your business.